taw10/crystfel/doc/articles/online.rst

 Peak lists
 ==========

-You can use all of the usual peak search methods for streaming data.
+You can use all of the usual peak search methods for streaming data, but note that HDF5/CXI peak lists are not currently supported for streamed data.
+This will be fixed soon.

 In addition, you can use ``--peaks=msgpack`` to get the peak locations from the MsgPack data.
 In this case, the ``peak_list`` directive in the geometry